kreulenk/mongotui/README.md

 ### Build From Source

-Please ensure that you have at least Go 1.23 installed on your system.
+Ensure that you have at least Go 1.23 installed on your system.

 Then, install mongotui by running
 ```bash